Business Privacy in Florida

 Keeping Your Information Out of the Public Record

-If you want to protect your identity, you need to hire a professional Florida registered agent.
 If you hire us, we can file your formation documents and use our Florida business address on your filing instead of your own.
-To protect your privacy in Florida, this is the first step.
+This is the first step for protecting your privacy in Florida.

 We can also help you keep your name off your annual report.
 This requires that you form two Florida limited liability companies, both of which will use our Florida business address.
 Each LLC will be listed as manager for the other, so when the annual reports are filed, it is the companies that are listed as managers, not you.
 This is a Double (Private) Florida LLC structure, and it will protect your identity if properly set up and maintained.